In the dark comedy TV series Flowers, Barratt plays a suicidal children's book author who's trying to find his way back to the surface.

 By 2030, six out of every ten people will live in a city.
 By 2050, this proportion will increase to seven out of ten people.
 And cramming humans—with all of their waste, cars, and other stuff that pollutes and destroys the environment—together into such r…

 The recent government shutdown almost threw the world into a "deep, dark recession."
-Didn't the planet just come out of one of those?
 Maybe it's time the rest of the world said enough is enough.
-It's time for the rest of the world to get a great big army
+It's time for the rest of the world to get a great big army together and attack the US.
+But can we get them?

 Last night, Daniel Day-Lewis won an unprecedented third Academy Award for Best Actor for his portrayal of great emancipator Abe Lincoln in the Steven Spielberg film named after America's 16th president.
 No other man has won three Best Actor awards, which